taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/06-persistent-state.md

 ### Local Storage

 Is there a more lightweight solution compared to a backend application?
 You could use the native browser API.
 To be more specific, most of the modern browser have a storage functionality to persist data.
-It is the lightwight version of a database that is used in the browser.
+It is the lightweight version of a database that is used in the browser.
 Of course, it is only visible to the user of the browser and cannot be distributed to other users.

 Modern browsers have access to the [local storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) and [session storage](https://developer.mozilla.org/en/docs/Web/API/Window/sessionStorage).
 Both work the same, but there is one difference in their functionalities.
 While the local storage keeps the data even when the browser is closed, the session storage expires once the browser closes.
 Both storages work the same by using key value pairs.